2016 Daffodil Project, by the numbers:

 Today, the initiative remains a powerful memorial to the victims of the September 11 attacks, and its spirit is defined by the thousands of New Yorkers who join together to make their neighborhoods, and their city, a more beautiful place to live.

-The Daffodil Project wouldn’t be possible without the ongoing sponsorship of Con Edison, the Greenacre Foundation, The New York Community Trust, New York City Council, Catherine Morrison Golden, and Miller herself, or the hard work of tens of thousands of volunteers who plant bulbs in parks and public spaces every fall.
+The Daffodil Project wouldn’t be possible without the ongoing sponsorship of Con Edison, the Greenacre Foundation, and Miller herself, or the hard work of tens of thousands of volunteers who plant bulbs in parks and public spaces every fall.
 If you'd like to be part of an initiative that truly touches the lives of New Yorkers in all corners of the city, please join us:

 To join the Bulb Brigade, our corps of volunteer planters, click here.